200406-java-react-usf/demos/notes/normalization.md

 A table is said to be in the 3rd Normal Form (3NF) if all of its the columns are functionally dependent on solely the primary key (i.e. no [transitive dependencies](https://en.wikipedia.org/wiki/Transitive_dependency)).

-The closest thing to a 3NF violation that our schema has is (and this is being _really_ particular), is that the `zip` column of the `SalesOffice` table tells us what we need to know regarding the city and state of an office.
-So, we could remove those columns without losing any data, and simplifying our data model.
+The closest thing to a 3NF violation that our schema has (and this is being _really_ particular), is that the `salesContact` column of the Customer table could be extracted into another table that more accurately represents the relationship between salespeople and customers.
+We will call this table the `CustomerSalesContacts` and it will contact two columns: `cId` for the customer ID and `sId` for the salesperson ID.

 Additional Resource: [3rd NF Explained in Simple English](https://www.essentialsql.com/get-ready-to-learn-sql-11-database-third-normal-form-explained-in-simple-english/)